Higher order Poisson Kernels and $L^p$ polyharmonic boundary value problems in Lipschitz domains

 \section{Introduction}

-Let $D$ be a Lipschitz graphic domain or bounded Lipschitz domain in $\mathbb{R}^{n+1}$, $n\geq 2$.
+Let $D$ be a Lipschitz graph domain or bounded Lipschitz domain in $\mathbb{R}^{n+1}$, $n\geq 2$.
 In this work, we will resolve the following boundary value problems (simply, BVPs) for polyharmonic functions in $D$ with $L^{p}$ boundary data:

 \begin{description} \item[Dirichlet problem] with $\|u-M_{1}\widetilde{f}_{0}\|_{L^{p}(\partial D)}\leq C\sum_{j=1}^{m-1}\|f_{j}\|_{L^{p}(\partial D, wd\sigma)}$, where $\Delta$ is the Laplacian, $f_{0}\in L^{p}(\partial D)$, $f_{j}\in L^{p}(\partial D, wd\sigma)$, $1\leq j\leq m-1$ for some $p\in (1,\infty)$ and some certain weight functions $w$ on $\partial D$ (if $D$ is bounded, $w\equiv 1$ ), $d\sigma$ is the area measure of $\partial D$, $\widetilde{f}_{0}$ is related to all the boundary data $f_{j}$, $0\leq j\leq m-1$, $M_{1}$ is the classical double layer potential operator, and the constant $C$ depends only on $m,n,p$ and $D$. \item[Neumann problem] with $\|\nabla\big(u-\mathcal{M}_{1}\widetilde{g}_{0}\big)\|_{L^{p}(\partial D)}\leq C\sum_{j=1}^{m-1}\|g_{j}\|_{L^{p}(\partial D, wd\sigma)}$, where $\Delta$ is the Laplacian, $\nabla$ is the gradient operator, $\frac{\partial}{\partial N}$ denotes the outward normal derivative, $g_{0}\in L^{p}(\partial D)$, $g_{j}\in L^{p}(\partial D, wd\sigma)$, $1\leq j\leq m-1$ for some $p\in (1,\infty)$ and some certain weight functions $w$ on $\partial D$ (if $D$ is bounded, $w\equiv 1$, and $g_{m-1}$ has mean value zero, i.e. $\int_{\partial D}g_{m-1}d\sigma=0$), $d\sigma$ is the area measure of $\partial D$, $\widetilde{g}_{0}$ is related to all the boundary data $g_{j}$, $0\leq j\leq m-1$, $\mathcal{M}_{1}$ is the classical single layer potential operator, and the constant $C$ depends only on $m,n,p$ and $D$. \item[Regularity problem] with $\| \nabla\big(u-\mathcal{M}_{1}\widetilde{h}_{0}\big)\|_{L^{p}(D)}\leq C\sum_{j=1}^{m-1}\|h_{j}\|_{L^{p}_{1}(\partial D, wd\sigma)}$, where $\Delta$ is the Laplacian, $\nabla$ is the gradient operator, $h_{0}\in L_{1}^{p}(\partial D)$, $h_{j}\in L_{1}^{p}(\partial D, wd\sigma)$, $0\leq j\leq m-1$ for some $p\in (1,\infty)$ and some certain weight functions $w$ on $\partial D$ (if $D$ is bounded, $w\equiv 1$), $d\sigma$ is the area measure of $\partial D$, $\widetilde{h}_{0}$ is related to all the boundary data $h_{j}$, $0\leq j\leq m-1$, $\mathcal{M}_{1}$ is the classical single layer potential operator, and the constant $C$ depends only on $m,n,p$ and $D$. \end{description}